vynguyen2003/Doctor-Portal-Application-Project-In-Progress-/README.md

 The project is still in progress, with the Patients and Message pages under development.

 # Demo Video:
-Click Issues to access to Demo video link
+Click Issues to access to Demo video link.

 New User (Registration Process):

     New users will log in with a blank profile upon registration.